Reviews You Can Rely On

 Sometimes enough is enough.
 The Wantdo Waterproof Snow Jacket - Men's is durable enough, weatherproof enough, stylish enough, and warm enough.
 At this price point, it doesn't do anything exceptionally well, but it scored much better than we anticipated, convincing us of its worth — this jacket is a serious bargain.
 If all you need is something reasonably warm that performs well enough in average winter weather, this jacket fits the bill.
 Its polyester shell is backed by a polyurethane barrier, making it quite waterproof.
 It's roomy, comfortable, and lined with thick polar fleece.
 It's also packed full of features: wrist gaiters, a removable hood, a drawstring waist, storm flaps, waterproof zippers, and even a powder skirt.
 It's a great all-purpose jacket that can protect you as you shovel snow or while you hit the slopes — just as long as the temps are 25°F or higher.

-This jacket has a decent style, but it's a little dated.
-However, style is a personal thing.
+Though we found the style decent, this jacket is a bit dated.
+However, we recognize that style is a personal preference.
 Additionally, the long fleece liner tends to hold onto sweat, which can become uncomfortable, but also can lead to the chills.
 Its stitching is subpar and its overall construction is questionable, but we haven't seen any serious durability problems after our three-month testing period.
-If you'd rather spend your money on a better daily wear jacket, the Patagonia Downdrift is an excellent option.
+If you'd rather spend your money on a better daily wear jacket, the Patagonia Downdrift is a terrific pick.

 Read more: Wantdo Waterproof Snow Jacket - Men's Review